system-detox/universal-android-debloater-next-generation-electrolyzed/README.md

 ## Electrolysed edition
 This is the electrolyzed edition of UAD.
-In essence the tool has been rewritten in **Modern Object Pascal** to make it easier for contributions and most of all, design and maintain a nice
+In essence the tool has been rewritten in **Modern Object Pascal** to make it easier for contributions and most of all, design and maintain a nice UI.
 We don't need Rust.

 ## Getting started with development